Plant Finder

 Planting & Growing

 This plant should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
-It is not particular as to soil type or pH.
+It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
+This plant does not require much in the way of fertilizing once established.
+It is not particular as to soil pH, but grows best in poor soils.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.